-The eighth annual Teacher Librarians' Conference hosted by Abbotsleigh is organised by the staff of the Betty Archdale Library.
+The eighth annual Teacher Librarians' Conference hosted by Abbotsleigh was held on Friday 11 August, 2017.

-The event attracts around 75 teachers of both primary and secondary schools who attend sessions featuring talks from leading literary and educational groups and presenters.
+The event attracted around 75 teachers of both primary and secondary schools who attended sessions featuring talks from leading literary and educational groups and presenters.

-The conference material this year will centre around the theme, ‘Inspire, Ignite, Innovate’ and will cover such topics as ebooks, how to encourage children to be life-long readers and strategic library plans, to name a few.
+The conference material this year centred around the theme, ‘Inspire, Ignite, Innovate’ and covered such topics as ebooks, how to encourage children to be life-long readers and strategic library plans, to name a few.

-Our panel of confirmed speakers to date includes Dr Margaret Merga, Lecturer in Education at Murdoch University, Perth; Cathy Oxley, Director of Information Services at Brisbane Grammar School; and Jenny Kemp and Tara Ball from St Andrew’s Cathedral School.
+Our panel of speakers included Dr Margaret Merga, Lecturer in Education at Murdoch University, Perth; Cathy Oxley, Director of Information Services at Brisbane Grammar School; and Jenny Kemp and Tara Ball from St Andrew’s Cathedral School.

 2017 conference program